Carbon removal for individuals

 - How can individuals contribute today?

-- How does certified carbon removal works for individuals?
+- How does certified carbon removal work for individuals?

 - How much carbon should an individual remove?